 Note: In the Other category, memory reported under System.ExecutableAndDlls is read-only memory.
 The operating system might discard these pages as needed and later reload them from the file system.
-This generates lower memory usage, and usually does not directly contribute to the operating system’s decision to kill your application if it uses too much memory.
+This generates lower memory usage, and usually does not directly contribute to the operating system’s decision to close your application if it uses too much memory.
 Some of these pages might also be shared with other applications that are using the same frameworks.

 In addition to the Memory module, you can use the Memory Profiler package to analyze memory usage in your application in even more detail.
 You can store and compare snapshots to find memory leaks more easily, or see the memory layout to find memory fragmentation issues.
 For information on the Memory Profiler package, see the Memory Profiler documentation.